Origins of Halloween Trick or Treating and a Traditional Soul Cake Recipe

 The Earliest Origins of All Hallowstide

+Modern Halloween customs founded on a blend of pagan and Christian festivals.
 After Christianity had been brought to the British Isles, many Christian festivals were timed to coincide with the dates of earlier Pagan or Roman festivals.
 Samhain is a Gaelic festival marking the end of the harvest season and the beginning of winter or the "darker half" of the year.
-Traditionally, it is celebrated from 31 October to 1 November, as the Celtic day began and ended at sunset.
+Traditionally, Samhain is celebrated from 31 October to 1 November, as the Celtic day began and ended at sunset.
 This is about halfway between the autumn equinox and the winter solstice.

 Makes 14 large cakes

 - 170g butter (softened & diced)